Five homers help Braves power past Phillies, 15-3

 The Phillies’ best chance to get back in the game was squandered in the fourth.
 Atlanta starter Drew Smyly walked the bases loaded with nobody out but forced Didi Gregorius to ground back to the mound into a 1-2-3 double play and pinch-hitter Travis Jankowski then flied out to left.

 Smyly left the game after the inning with what Atlanta described as left knee pain.
+He is scheduled to be re-evaluated in Philadelphia on Sunday.

+“It just started to feel tight and felt like a pull in that fourth inning,” Smyly said.
+“I was able to get through it.
+After talking to the trainers and coaches in that inning, we just thought it was best to take it to the house before it gets worse.”

-Josh Tomlin (4-0) picked up the win in relief.
+Josh Tomlin (4-0) picked up the win in relief for the Braves.

 Philadelphia has lost four of its last five games and is hitting just .102 (5 for 49) with runners in scoring position during that stretch after an 0-for-10 performance on Saturday.